7 Facts from our Basepaws Review

-Basepaws is a consumer genetics test for cats started by Anna Skaya in 2016.
+Basepaws is a consumer genetics company for cats started by CEO Anna Skaya in 2016.
 Like human DNA testing, Basepaws’ goal is to provide ancestry (breed) information and to screen for genetic mutations that could increase disease risk.

 Basepaws markets itself as the first company of its kind, providing direct-to-consumer cat DNA sequencing.
-In 2016, they received funding from two investors on the TV show Shark Tank to develop their business.
+In 2016, it received funding from two investors on the TV show Shark Tank to develop its business.
 Basepaws is currently located in El Segundo, California, United States.
-A large part of their business model is data collection, which they intend to use to develop future products, like pet food and pet health coaching services.
+A large part of its business model is data collection, which it intends to use to develop future products, like pet food and pet health coaching services.

 Review of Basepaws Claims

-Basepaws is a genetic testing service for your cat.
-Like many human services, they can sequence your cat’s DNA from a simple cheek swab (watch out for those teeth).
+Basepaws is a genetic testing service for pet owners and their cats.
+Like many human services, it can sequence your cat’s DNA from a simple cheek swab (watch out for those teeth).
 By analyzing your cat’s genetic information, Basepaws claims to:

 - Assess your cat’s breed, traits and ancestry, and